voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 The optional
 :attr:`confidence <fiftyone.core.labels.TemporalDetection.confidence>`
-attribute can be used to store a model prediction score, and you can add :ref:`custom attributes <label-attributes>` as well, which can be visualized in the App.
+attribute can be used to store a model prediction score, and you can add :ref:`custom attributes <using-labels>` as well, which can be visualized in the App.

 .. code-block:: python
     :linenos: